 SNOO Smart Sleeper

 My brother had a baby before us, so we borrowed his SNOO, which was so great.
-We were also given a cot which took care of where our babies slept.
+We were also given a cot, so together they took care of where our babies slept.

 Ergo Pouch Cocoon Sleep Suits